anjanakankanala/portfolio/README.md

 # **Hello, my name is Anjana Kankanala (She/Her)**

-### This portfolio is a collection of my work for my "Telling Stories with Data" class at Carnegie Mellon.
+### This portfolio is a collection of my work for the "Telling Stories with Data" class at Carnegie Mellon.

 ## About me